-GRIP1 is a multi-functional coregulator that can elicit opposite transcriptional responses (activation vs repression) or engage in complexes with biologically antagonistic functions, such as immunosuppression in conjunction with GR or innate immune response when bound by IRFs.
+GRIP1 is a multi-functional coregulator that can elicit opposite transcriptional responses (activation vs. repression) or engage in complexes with physiological varied or even antagonistic functions, such as immunosuppression in conjunction with GR, M2 macrophage polarization by cooperating with KLF4 or innate immune response when bound by IRFs.
 What enables this regulatory diversity is unknown.
-Unexpectedly, we discovered that in response to GCs, GRIP1 is phosphorylated on multiple sites and by multiple kinases in a GR-interaction dependent manner, which affects its transcriptional activity (Dobrovolna et al, Mol Cell Biol 2011).
-Furthermore, we detect distinct GRIP1 phospho-isoforms at individual GR genomic binding sites suggesting that phosphorylation can serve as a code to drive both selective recruitment and function of GRIP1.
-In addition, we aim to identify posttranslational modifications that may occur in response to signals that activate non-GR GRIP1 partners (e.g., IRFs) as a potential mechanism for selectivity in GRIP1 functions in different pathways.
+We discovered that in response to GCs, GRIP1 is phosphorylated on multiple sites and by multiple kinases in a GR interaction-dependent manner and that distinct GRIP1 phospho-isoforms are recruited to individual GR genomic binding sites (Dobrovolna et al, Mol Cell Biol 2011; Rollins et al, Nature Communications 2017).
+Moreover, GRIP1 phosphorylation facilitated GR-mediated gene activation at palindromic GREs but not repression at the tethering sites suggesting that phosphorylation can serve as a code to drive both selective recruitment and function of GRIP1.
+We envision that other posttranslational modifications may occur in response to signals that activate non-GR GRIP1 partners (e.g., IRFs or KLF4) as a potential mechanism to selectively direct GRIP1 to different pathways.